renoqiu/renoqiu.github.io/source/_posts/2013-07-31-create-a-vpn-on-ec2.markdown

 1. cd /etc/openvpn/easy-rsa/

 ### Change vars file
-1. vi /etc/openvpn/easy-rsa/vars and change to following fields, you need to adjust to your location and email address.
+1. edit /etc/openvpn/easy-rsa/vars and change the following fields, you need to use your own location and email address.

 {% codeblock Configure vars %}
 export KEY_COUNTRY="US"